Ditectrev/DP-203/README.md

 - [x] Box 1: Create an external data source.
 Box 2: Create an external file format object.
 Box 3: Create an external table.
 - [ ] Box 1: Create an external table.
 Box 2: Create a table.
 Box 3: Create a query that uses Create Table as Select.

-### ou are designing a data mart for the human resources (HR) department at your company.
+### You are designing a data mart for the human resources (HR) department at your company.
 The data mart will contain employee information and employee transactions.
 From a source system, you have a flat extract that has the following fields: EmployeeIDFirstName - LastName Recipient GrossAmount TransactionID GovernmentID NetAmountPaid TransactionDate You need to design a star schema data model in an Azure Synapse Analytics dedicated SQL pool for the data mart.
 Which two tables should you create?

 - [ ] Dimension table for Transaction.
 - [ ] Dimension table for EmployeeTransaction.